 Not all project managers are PMP certified.
 Consequently, project managers who lack the credential perform less efficiently than their certified peers.
 The standards for the rigorous PMP exam are higher than other project management certifications, testing professionals on five project management processes: initiating, planning, executing, monitoring & controlling, and closing, providing the Project manager with a detailed, standardized, actionable set of project management best practices.

 Further, in order to qualify for the PMP exam, aspirants must have in-depth understanding of nine knowledge areas of project management, including project scope management, integration management, human resource management, time management, cost management, quality management, and procurement management.

 Reason #7: Greater Visibility To Recruiters

-Research across industries suggests that organizations prefer hiring PMP® certified project managers to their non-credentialed peers.
-PMP® certification is a standard that demonstrates a professional’s expertise in project management and it immediately catches a recruiter’s eye, during profile evaluation.
+Research across industries suggests that organizations prefer hiring PMP certified project managers rather their non-credentialed peers.
+The PMP certification is a standard that demonstrates a professional’s expertise in project management and it immediately catches a recruiter’s eye during profile evaluation.

-Once you consider the failure rate, you may decide that you need to take courses, which run between $1,500 and $2,000, and that does not include the cost of the exam.
+The passing rate of the PMP exam is estimated to be around 50 – 60%.
+Once you consider the pass/fail rate, you may decide that you need formal training.
+These types, of course, can cost between $1,500 and $2,000—not counting the cost of the exam.

 With the economy yet to get back to where it was 15 years ago, there is still plenty of uncertainty.
-While no one is immune to layoffs and downsizing, 80% of executives around the world believe that having PMP® Certification demonstrated core competencies that made the certification holders valuable even during a recession.
+While no one is immune to layoffs and downsizing, 80% of executives around the world believe that having a PMP certification demonstrated core competencies that made the certification holders valuable even during a recession.